sail-sg/oat/README.md

 +   --wb-run-name 1b_pairrm_simpo_offline
 ```

-Finally, we run `SEA SimPO` (with $\gamma=1$) to verify its capability of sample-efficient alignment.
+Finally, we run `SEA SimPO` (with $\gamma=1$, see [here](https://arxiv.org/pdf/2411.01493#page=7.60) for the meaning of $\gamma$) to verify its capability of sample-efficient alignment.
 This experiment utilizes 4 GPUs, with a reduced per-device training batch size to accommodate the training of an additional epistemic reward model.
 The per-device rollout batch size and buffer length are adjusted to ensure a global batch size of 128.
 Additionally, 10 response candidates are generated for exploration using BAI Thompson sampling.
 ```diff
 python -m oat.experiment.main \
 -   --gpus 2 \